In Mandali you will find products from local producers: olive oil, honey, raki, olives, herbs, essentail oils and olive soap.

 Information about Kournas village, holiday accommodation, events and activities you can get at Mandali.
 Barbara will be pleased to help you to make your stay on Crete unforgettable.

 Inspired by nature and made from natural materials are the symbols of the unique artworks and jewellery in Mandali.

-My name is Barbara, I am from The Netherlands and my husband and I spent a lot of our lovely holidays here on Crete.
-We traveled all over the island and enjoyed the beautiful scenery, hospitable Cretans, the delicious, healthy food and fine climate.
+My name is Barbara, I am from The Netherlands and my husband Arno and I spent a lot of our holidays here on Crete.
+We travelled all over the island and enjoyed the beautiful scenery, hospitable Cretans, the delicious, healthy food and fine climate.

 So I began to think: the village Kournas might get more visitors and should become a little more "alive and kicking".
 Visitors should be given the opportunity to discover the daily village life.